opentelemetry-php/dev-tools/README.md

 You need to be an administrator/owner of [opentelemetry-php](https://github.com/opentelemetry-php) to actually create releases.
 A lower-privileged account should be able to do everything else, but will fail if you try to create a release.

-You need to [create a fine-grained github access token](https://github.com/settings/personal-access-tokens/new) with:
+You need to [create a fine-grained github access token](https://github.com/settings/personal-access-tokens/new) to be able to create a release.

+For everything under `opentelemetry-php` (almost everything, ie the gitsplit destination):
 * resource owner: `opentelemetry-php`
 * repository access: `all repositories`
+* permissions: `contents:read-and-write`

+For `opentelemetry-php-instrumentation` (the extension):
+* resouce owner: `open-telemetry`
+* repository access: (only selected) `open-telemetry/opentelemetry-php-instrumentation`
 * permissions: `contents:read-and-write`

 You can provide the token either via the `GITHUB_TOKEN` env var (preferred), or the `--token=` CLI option.